DFHack/dfhack/docs/plugins/spectate.rst

     tooltips that follow onscreen dwarves around the map.

 ``tooltip-follow-blink-milliseconds`` (default: 3000)
-    If the ``spectate.tooltip`` overlay is enabled, set tooltip's blink duration in milliseconds.
+    If the ``spectate.tooltip`` overlay is enabled, set the tooltip's blink duration in milliseconds.
 Set to 0 to always show.

 ``tooltip-follow-job`` (default: enabled)
     If the ``spectate.tooltip`` overlay is enabled, toggle whether to show the